o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Open 3D Engine - Components](/content/docs/user-guide/components/_index.md), [Frame Rendering](Core-systems/atom-architecture/frame-rendering-process.md), [Creating a Feature Processor](core-systems/rpi/creating-a-feature-processor.md)*

-Rendering Hardware Interface (RHI)
+Render Hardware Interface (RHI)
-: The RHI is a hardware abstraction layer and is the lowest layer of the Atom renderer.
-It manages GPU resources, handles GPU fences, schedules work on the GPU queues, and handles synchronization between the GPU work.
+: The Render Hardware Interface (RHI) is a hardware abstraction layer, and is the lowest layer of the Atom renderer.
+The RHI manages GPU resources, handles GPU fences, schedules work on the GPU queues, and handles synchronization between the GPU work.

 *Related to: [Render Hardware Interface (RHI)](core-systems/rhi/_index.md)*

 Root Constant
 : A root constant is a special shader variable that provides a very fast small amount of uniform data.
-It is more optimal than a constant buffer, but very limited in size (generally limited to around 128 or 256 bytes for all root constants).
+A root constant is more optimal than a constant buffer, but is limited in size (generally limited to around 128 or 256 bytes for all root constants).

 *Related to: [Render Hardware Interface (RHI)](core-systems/rhi/_index.md), [Root Constants](core-systems/rhi/root-constants.md)*